thesephist/torus/README.md

 Lastly, Torus's `jdom` template tag was inspired by [htm](https://github.com/developit/htm) and [lit-html](https://github.com/Polymer/lit-html), both template tags to process HTML markup into virtual DOM.

+## Compatibility

+Torus uses Symbols, Maps, and Sets, so is compatible with the latest versions of all major browsers except Internet Explorer 11.
+On older browsers that don't support e.g. Array spread operators, you may need to transpile the library to ES5 using a tool like Babel.

 ## Installation and usage

 You can install Torus from NPM as `torus-dom`.
 Torus is still considered _beta_, and not to a 1.0 release yet.
 I believe the API is stable now and most of the major bugs have been squashed, but no guarantees until 1.0.